dipsuw/Capstone590/README.md

 ## Overview of Repository Contents
  * [Code](https://raw.githubusercontent.com/dipsuw/Capstone590/master/code) contains relevant Jupyter Notebook files.
- * [Data](https://raw.githubusercontent.com/dipsuw/Capstone590/master/data) contains CSV files with demographic data and gentrification status labels and shapefiles.
+ * [Data](https://raw.githubusercontent.com/dipsuw/Capstone590/master/data) contains shapefiles and the CSV files with data used in this project and the gentrification status labels we generated.
    - _e.g._ `blockgroup_data.csv` and `SimplyAnalytics_data_with_labels.csv`.
  * [Images](https://raw.githubusercontent.com/dipsuw/Capstone590/master/images) contains selected screenshots from the Tableau dashboard and other relevant images.
  * [Lit-Review-Docs](https://raw.githubusercontent.com/dipsuw/Capstone590/master/Lit-Review-Docs) contains a curated set of documents from the literature review for this project.